 - The Land of Milk and Honey

 - The Bear State

 5. Why Is California Called The Golden State – How Did California Get Its Nickname

 - California is called “The Golden State” due to several reasons, some of which are:

-- The rush of mineral gold in the state that was discovered in 1848 and mined on a large scale.
+- The rush of mineral gold in the state was discovered in 1848 and mined on a large scale.

 - In every spring, golden poppies bloom in the wild fields everywhere in the state.
 Since 1903, the golden poppy is the official flower of the California state.

 - When the sun sets every day over the Pacific Ocean in California, the ocean looks golden in color.